 For your employees, switching to CRM software is a lot easier if you pay attention to intuitive and convenient operation when comparing CRM.
 This can include, for example, the number of clicks for certain actions within the software or refer to the easy access of the menu and software interface.
 In particular, the type of built-in search, such as Google, can make a big difference for your employees.

-Discover the secret of intuitive CRM software that delights employees.
+Discover the secret to intuitive CRM software that inspires employees.